 - Revel Concerta2 M16: At first glance you might think this is a surprisingly budget friendly pick, until you notice perhaps that the price ($699 at Apple) is for a single speaker and not a pair.
 If sticker shock isn’t a problem, you’ll get some excellent sound quality and finish with these passive speakers.

 What you should know before buying turntable speakers

 Bookshelf or floor-standing speakers?

-Now, the downside to this all-in-one home theater scenario is that not every amplifier has the right input for a turntable, or maybe you don’t want everything in the same room.
+The downside to this all-in-one home theater scenario is that not every amplifier has the right input for a turntable, or maybe you don’t want everything in the same room.
 Active-powered speakers are great for small spaces, where you don’t want to deal with the extra cabling or an amplifier.
-If you want to know more about how speakers work, check out this guide.
+There’s more to know about how speakers work.
 With that said, the price range is vast, and there’s a speaker out there for every vinyl lover’s budget.

 Types of connections on turntable speakers